forest-snow/CMSC828L/Problem Set 3/README.md

   * Reasonable hyperparameters are all that is needed, please describe the optimization process in your writeup and do not make the hyperparameter search run by default

 * Predict if someone makes more or less than 50k using the adult dataset
+  * Note that this dataset strictly refers to people living in the US

 * Do this using the best practices discussed in class (i.e. one hot encoding, ReLU, CNNS when you should, etc.)